-John: The Earth is an incredible planet and I never tire of looking out the window.
+JG: The Earth is an incredible planet and I never tire of looking out the window.
 My first look was a real WOW moment.

-Mike: The view of the Earth is too beautiful for words.
+MM: The view of the Earth is too beautiful for words.
 I felt as though I was looking at absolute paradise.

-John: For me fixing the machinery is more about enabling truly great science.
+JJ: For me fixing the machinery is more about enabling truly great science.
 For the science and knowledge, the risk is worth it.

-Mike: I think pursuing a dream is worth some risk.
+MM: I think pursuing a dream is worth some risk.